 Even if you get hurt at work, disability will not take care of everything, and often, it’s an incredibly hard process to navigate.
 Most people need a lawyer to get through the Social Security disability process.

-Don’t get caught with your pants down trying skating by without medical care.
+Don’t get caught with your pants down trying skating by without the medical care.
 Your future self may come to regret it.

 Carrying high interest rate debt